sgkit-dev/bio2zarr/docs/vcf2zarr/overview.md

 ### What next?

 VCF Zarr is a starting point in what we hope will become a diverse ecosytem of packages that efficiently process VCF data in Zarr format.
-However, this ecosytem does not exist yet, and there isn't much software available for working with the format.
-As such, VCF Zarr isn't suitable for end users who just want to get their work done for the moment.
+This ecosytem is in its infancy and there isn't much software available for performing off-the-shelf bioinformatics tasks working with the format.
+As such, VCF Zarr isn't suitable for end users who just want to get their work done for the moment, and is currently aimed methods developers and early adopters.

 Having said that, you can:

+- Use [vcztools](https://github.com/sgkit-dev/vcztools/) as a drop-in replacment for bcftools, transparently using Zarr on local storage or cloud stores as the backend.
 - Look at the [VCF Zarr specification](https://github.com/sgkit-dev/vcf-zarr-spec/) to see how data is mapped from VCF to Zarr
 - Use the mature [Zarr Python](https://zarr.readthedocs.io/en/stable/) package or